KaleabTessera/personal-site-v2/src/data/about.md

 ### Intro

 Hi, my name is Kale-ab.
 I am a Computer Scientist, who has experience as a Software Engineer and has now moved into the Machine learning and AI space.
-I was born in Addis Ababa, Ethiopia and moved to South Africa when I was 4 years old and I have been living in South Africa ever since.
 <br /> <br/>
 I am particulary interested in using my toolbox of programming, machine learning knowledge and analytical skills to solve really difficult problems.
 Preferebly problems related to social good and have a positive impact on people's lives.
 <br /><br />

+### Background

+I was born in Addis Ababa, Ethiopia and moved to South Africa when I was 4 years old and I have been living in South Africa ever since.

 ### Research Interests